INTP Compatibility: Romantic Relationships, Love, and Dating

 What are the Best and Worst Matches for an INTP?

-INTPs are most compatible with those who share their predominantly logical understanding while being extraverted in order to balance the INTP’s own introversion.
-Therefore, ENTJ is very compatible with INTP.
+INTPs are most compatible with those who share their predominantly logical understanding while being extraverted to balance the INTP’s introversion.
+Therefore, ENTJ is very consistent with INTP.
 Emotional types who need their partner to rely on feelings and indirect communication, such as ESFP, are the worst matches.

 Best INTP Match

-The ENTJ personality type is a great match for the INTP.
-This pair shares a similar style of abstract communication and can understand each other on an intellectual level.
-Avoiding tedious and superficial topics is something both personalities want, so stimulating and compelling conversations on a wide range of topics will likely take place between an INTP and their ENTJ partner.
+The ENTJ personality type is an excellent match for the INTP.
+This pair shares a similar style of abstract communication and can understand each other intellectually.
+Both personalities want to avoid tedious and superficial topics, so stimulating and compelling conversations on various issues will likely occur between an INTP and their ENTJ partner.

-Neither personality type is particularly fond of expressing their emotions even if they share a deep attachment.
-Complimenting ideas or telling a partner that they enjoyed a specific conversation are examples of heartwarming interaction that the INTP and the ENTJ will appreciate.
+Neither personality type is particularly fond of expressing their emotions, even if they share a deep attachment.
+Complimenting ideas or telling a partner they enjoyed a specific conversation are heartwarming interactions that the INTP and the ENTJ will appreciate.

 Both partners enjoy a healthy debate, and to an outsider, it may appear the couple argues frequently.
 They are expressing themselves in a way that each appreciates and understands.
 These lively discussions do not involve hurt feelings but serve to sharpen and reinforce ideas and theories.